dfki-ric/pytransform3d/doc/source/rotations.rst

 .. warning::

     There are two different conventions on how to use rotation matrices to apply a rotation to a vector.
-We can either (pre-)multiply a column vector from a left side or we can (post-)multiply a row vector from the right side.
+We can either (pre-)multiply the rotation matrix to a column vector from the left side or we can (post-)multiply it to a row vector from the right side.
-    We will use the **post-multiplication** convention.
+    We will use the **pre-multiplication** convention.

 This means that we rotate a point :math:`_B\boldsymbol{p}` by